facephi/sdk-mobile-documentation/flutter_versioned_docs/version-2.0.0/Selphi_Component.md

 **type:** *string*

 Sets the name of the resource file that the widget will use for its graphical configuration.
-This file is customisable and is located in the plugin in the src/main/assets folder for Android and in the ios/Frameworks and Resources folder for iOS.
+This file is customisable and is located in the plugin in the ***src/main/assets*** folder for **Android** and in the ***ios/Frameworks*** and Resources folder for **iOS**.
 Its installation is transparent to the user, it will simply be added to the respective platform's projects during plugin installation.
-More details about how this resource pack works and how to modify it are explained in section 6.
+More details about how this resource pack works and how to modify it are explained in ***section 6***.

 ```
 resourcesPath: "fphi-selphi-widget-resources-sdk.zip",